Coffee Equipment Maintenance in San Francisco CA: Complete Guide 2026

 What are the signs that my espresso machine needs maintenance?

 Common signs include slow water flow, unusual noises, inconsistent temperature, longer brew times, and bitter or sour coffee.
 If you notice any of these, call a technician immediately to prevent further damage.
+Early intervention can often fix issues with a simple adjustment.

 Can I use a water filter to reduce scale buildup?